 - Status = Whether the cube is active, frozen (unable to grow or be played), or stashed (no longer recognized as part of a cell).

 - Assignable = Whether a cube would be assigned in play.
-A cube is unassignable if it’s at weight 4.0, two Scythe Complete votes, frozen, or stashed.
+A cube is unassignable if it’s at weight 4.0, one or more Scythe Complete votes, frozen, or stashed.

 - Traces = Number of players who have played and submitted the cube.
 This is not the same as weight.

 - Parent Task = ID of the cube that directly spawned the selected cube.